 Back in the mid-aughts, there was a concern that all silver gelatin-based emulsion materials (i.e., film and paper) would disappear.
 I had that concern as well – and instead of lamenting the loss of these materials, I decided to learn how to make them.

-I was recently asked to post some photos that I used to have on the APUG Silver Gelatin forum from around 2007.
+I was recently asked to post a few photos that I used to have on the APUG Silver Gelatin forum from around 2007.

 A digitally controlled, multiline peristaltic pump (with two lines in use – max of 4 possible.)
 Differing rates can be added by using different diameters of pump tubing.